 Learn how to respond at the edge of your knowing.

 Playing at the Edge is all about about learning to think and act anew.
-The collaborative games and activities are designed to exercise your capacity to respond to the unexpected and bounce back when things don’t go according to the script!
-You will learn more about yourself and take away actionable-insights that can be applied the same day.
+The collaborative games and activities in this offering are designed to exercise your capacity to respond to the unexpected and bounce back when things don’t go according to the script!
+In just a few hours, you will learn more about complexity and take away actionable-insights that can be applied the same day.

 Research and experience tells us that games effectively simulate real world, complex situations.
-Like all true games, Werewolf has a clear goal, rules and boundaries within which the complexity of human interactions, decision-making and joy emerges.
+The games and activities used in Playing at the Edge have light constraints within which the complexity of human interaction, decision-making and joy emerges.

-Werewolf’s relevance to the real world comes from three characteristics it shares with all complex, social challenges:
+Game-relevance to the real-world comes from three characteristics they share with all complex, social challenges:

 - Every game is unique, unpredictable and emergent – this emergence arises from the interactions between the players and constraints of the game itself;